-There are undoubtedly, however, very significant challenges associated with delivering on 20 minute neighbourhoods.
-Whether it's a new development, an existing urban setting or rural or island context, careful consideration will need to be given to how it can be applied in each context.... and in particular in rural and island areas where the challenges of creating 20 minute neighbourhoods would appear to be most pronounced
+'There are undoubtedly, however, very significant challenges associated with delivering on 20 minute neighbourhoods.
+Whether it's a new development, an existing urban setting or rural or island context, careful consideration will need to be given to how it can be applied in each context.... and in particular in rural and island areas where the challenges of creating 20 minute neighbourhoods would appear to be most pronounced'

-Responding to this and to the general feedback received through the preparation of NPF4, the draft guidance contains specific content highlighting issues related to remote rural and island communities.
+Responding to this and to the general feedback received through the preparation of NPF4, and a public consultation on a draft guidance document, the Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods guidance contains specific content highlighting issues related to rural and island communities.